Back to Blog

 At a Glance

-• Dental schools, community health centers, and new patient specials are practical ways to reduce costs without sacrificing quality.
+• Dental schools, community health centers, and new patient specials cut costs 30 to 50 percent without sacrificing quality.

 If you do not have dental insurance, the thought of visiting a dentist can feel overwhelming.
 How much will it cost?
 Will you be charged more than insured patients?
 Can you even afford to go?